Mont-Dore: Geography

 Mont-Dore is located in the Massif Central, on the right bank of the Dordogne not far from its source, and 31 mi by road southwest of Clermont-Ferrand.
 The Monts Dore close the valley towards the south.

+Climate

 Thermal springs

 The thermal springs of Mont-Dore, now numbering twelve, were known to the Romans.
+The modern thermal establishment, which was built in 1817 by the French architect Louis-Charles-François Ledru, features Byzantine and Romanesque design influences.

-Sodium bicarbonate, iron and arsenic are the principal ingredients of the waters, which are used both for drinking and bathing.
+Sodium bicarbonate, iron and arsenic are the principal ingredients of the springs, which are used both for drinking and bathing.
 Hot baths are characteristic of the treatment; they are believed to be efficacious for tuberculosis, bronchitis, asthma, and nervous and rheumatic paralysis.
 Due to the elevation and exposure of the valley, the climate of Mont-Dore is relatively severe, and the season only lasts from 15 June to 15 September.
 The bath-house was rebuilt in 1891–1894.

 Ski resort

 Mont-Dore is a ski resort with runs on the slopes of the Puy de Sancy and the Puy Ferrand.
 Thirty runs account for 42 km of downhill skiing, served by a number of lifts of different types.
 There are also 25 km of cross-country trails.